-With shorter menu, it is easier for customers to remember why they visit a particular restaurant. (tweet this) Diners will remember a restaurant’s specialized cuisine while the five-page menu is forgotten.
+With a shorter menu, it is easier for customers to remember why they visit a particular restaurant. (tweet this) Diners will remember a restaurant’s specialized cuisine, whereas the five-page menu is easily forgotten.
 Restaurants are now looking to distinguish themselves based on quality, not the breadth of their menus.

-Small local restaurants to fast food and casual dining chains are doing an about face.
-They are culling their menus and getting rid of costly-to-make items.
-Consider the success of limited-menu fast-casual chains that focus on a particular cuisine, such as Chipotle and Five Guys.
+Small local restaurants and casual dining chains alike are doing an about-face.
+They are culling their menus and getting rid of costly dishes.
+Consider the success of limited-menu, fast-casual chains that focus on a particular cuisine, such as Chipotle and Five Guys.

-This may seem counter-intuitive, but as restaurants are shrinking their menus, there is a trend toward customized options.
-Along with the shorter menu come more options.
+This may seem counterintuitive, but as restaurants are shrinking their menus, there is a trend toward customization as well.
+Alongside shorter menu come more options for the customer.
 Let’s take a look again at Chipotle.
 They have four main items on their menu.
-Customers can choose from nearly 20 optional ingredients.
+However, customers can choose from nearly 20 optional ingredients.
 They have a short menu, but they offer plenty of customizable options.
 Again, they are appealing to Millennials.

 We mentioned Five Guys earlier.
 They are the burger specialists and believe less is more.
-Their success shows the value of the shorter menu.
-They only have five core items – burgers, hot dogs, grilled cheese, BLT and a veggie sandwich.
-Diners can choose from 15 toppings for their custom meal.
+Their success shows the value of a short menu.
+They only have five core items: burgers, hot dogs, grilled cheese, BLT and a veggie sandwich.
+Nevertheless, diners can choose from 15 toppings for their custom meal.